GoogleCloudPlatform/google-cloud-visualstudio/GoogleCloudExtension/GoogleCloudExtension.DataSources.UnitTests/Readme.md

 Because each resource is a type parameter to the method, different resource property depths will require different methods.
 Fortunatly most of the actual difficult work is done inside the `GetRequestMock()` method.
-Building new versions of `GetMockedService` to take different resource property depths should be a simple matter of copying the existing function and adding or removing parameter, type parameters, mock local variables, and mock setups.
+Building new versions of `GetMockedService` to take different resource property depths should be a simple matter of copying the existing function and adding or removing parameters, type parameters, mock local variables, and mock setups.

 [Moq]: https://github.com/moq/moq4/blob/master/README.md